 Instead, remember the benefits of journal writing and that no one needs to read or see this work (i.e. it doesn’t have to be perfect or even polished).

-You don’t need to keep more than one journal either.
-I’ve just shared how I practice journal writing in case this helps you.
+You don’t need to keep more than one either.
+I’ve shared how I practice journal writing in case it helps.

 Using Journal Writing Prompts